Introduction

 -

-In case of a software RAID,
+If you have a software RAID,

 /dev/md2

-is usually the system partition (entercat /proc/mdstat
+is usually the system partition.
+(Entercat /proc/mdstat

-to display all raid partitions):mount /dev/md2 /mnt
+to display all RAID partitions):mount /dev/md2 /mnt

 -